paoloserra/MeerKATHI-docs/sphinx/manual/intro/index.rst

 :ref:`observation_config`
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This worker sets up basic information on the content of the .MS files to be processed (e.g., target and calibrators' name, channelisation, etc.).
+This worker collects basic information on the content of the .MS files to be processed (e.g., target and calibrators' name, channelisation, etc.).
 The worker can also extract this information automatically from the .MS metadata.
 Finally, it can create a primary beam image cube on a user-defined pixel- and frequency grid.